dzigibro/WalletTaser/README.md

   - Convenience endpoint that returns `{ "job_id": "...", "summary": {...} }` once the report is ready.
 - `GET /statements/{job_id}/result`
   - Streams the generated ZIP archive for download.
+- `GET /vendors?job_id=<id>`
+  - Lists saved vendor classifications and any untagged vendors from the specified job.
+- `POST /vendors`
+  - Body: `{ "vendor": "LIDL", "classification": "NEEDS" }` to remember a choice.
+- `DELETE /vendors/{vendor}`
+  - Removes a saved classification to reset future prompts.

 ### 🖼️ Web Dashboard